HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 However if you look closely you can see the white film is in spots and individual blotches.
 There are also black and brown dots in the creases of the leaves where they meet the stem, which isn't normal.
 So in this instance the Yucca has a pest infestation that needs to be treated accordingly.

 This is one of the hardest problems to identity and resolve because it could caused by any number of things.
-Firstly some Yuccas will have this trait naturally (see gallery photos), if it comes on suddenly it could be caused by; poor watering techniques (over or under watering).
+Firstly some Yuccas will have this trait naturally (see gallery photos).
+If it comes on suddenly, it could be caused by poor watering techniques (over or under-watering).
 Shock, after moving or repotting the plant.
 Too much fertiliser.
-Adjust accordingly.

 Further reading -